Lukeasargen/targetClassifier/readme.md

 | Adagrad | 1e-2 | 94.38 | 89.39 | 96.47 | 93.87 | 0.00019 | 0.067 |

 ### Loss Function - Dice Loss
+Even though you can backprop through all these metrics, it is clear that some perform poorly.
+BCE and Focal losses perform worst and will not be used.
+Dice and Jaccard extremely high performance with slight differences.
+Tversky loss has parameters which can tune the models bias for false positives or false negatives; this loss performs well, but it will not be used due to poor understanding of the parameters.
+For further training, jaccard will be used.
+The final model will be trained on both losses for a final comparison.
 | Loss | Dice | Jaccard | Accuracy(>0.5) | Tversky(α=0.3,β=0.7) | Focal(α=0.5,γ=2) | BCE |
 |-|-|-|-|-|-|-|
 | Jaccard | 96.23 | 92.73 | 96.69 | 95.88 | 0.00110 | 0.133 |